 An open space where adults and the kids get a chance to touch starfish and horseshoe crabs.

-If you feel like having dinner in a totally unusual atmosphere, Andasi Night & Lounge is a 120 seats restaurant set next to the largest tank.
+If you feel like having dinner in an unusual atmosphere, Andasi Night & Lounge is a 120-seat restaurant next to the most massive tank.
 Here you can enjoy a modern contemporary dinner with fine wines with schools of fish swimming in the background.
 The restaurant is open from 7.00 pm to 10.30 pm.

-You can choose between a 3 course (2,688 baht) or a 5-course dinner (3,888 baht).
-The dinner is excellent, and dishes are beautifully presented, and of course, the surreal atmosphere is what makes the experience so unique.
-As you dine inside the half tunnel, leopard sharks and sting rays slowing glide in front and above you, followed by schools of glittering fish.
-Dinner starts at 7.30 pm, and reservation are strongly recommended at 061 172 6144.
+You can choose between a three-course (2,688 baht) or a 5-course dinner (3,888 baht).
+The dinner is excellent, the dishes are beautifully presented, and the surreal atmosphere makes the experience so unique.
+As you dine inside the half tunnel, leopard sharks and sting rays slowly glide in front and above you, followed by schools of glittering fish.
+Dinner starts at 7.30 pm, and reservations are strongly recommended at 061 172 6144.
 Read about our dining experience here

-On the plus side, it’s immense, and kids will enjoy taking photos with enormous fish swimming around their head.
-It’s a lot easier to reach than the original Phuket Aquarium, so you don’t have to drive a long way to see the marine life.
+On the plus side, it’s immense, and kids will enjoy taking photos with enormous fish swimming around their heads.
+It’s much easier to reach than the original Phuket Aquarium, so you don’t have to drive a long way to see the marine life.
 If you decide to spend the day in Phuket Town, you can easily add it to your day, especially on a rainy day.

 On the downside

-At a cost of 940 baht per person (490 baht per child 3-11 years old), it is a rather expensive experience (locals pay half this price).
-Aquaria is more of an entertainment display, so you are not going to learn as much as in the Cape Panwa Aquarium (which is a biological centre with all kind of educational information and professionals trying to save marine life.)
+At the cost of 940 baht per person (490 baht per child 3-11 years old), it is a rather expensive experience (locals pay half this price).
+Aquaria is more of an entertainment display, so you will not learn as much as in the Cape Panwa Aquarium (a biological centre with all kinds of educational information and professionals trying to save marine life.)

-The layout is complex, and in some areas, the curved tank glass distorts the view quite a lot, making visibility difficult.
+The layout is complex, and the curved tank glass distorts the view quite a lot in some areas, making visibility difficult.
 Even taking photos of marine life is challenging.
 Like in other aquariums in Bangkok and Phuket, there is a short tunnel, but it soon appears it is only a curve glass reflecting in a curved mirror!

 Overall, it will keep you busy for an hour or so, probably not much longer.